 Managing seasonal spikes in demand

-With the busy summer holiday period upon us, Craig Stopper, Framework Manager at G F Tomlinson, reflects on how the contractor manages spikes in workload during this time and the elements that are key in achieving positive outcomes for clients.
+With the busy summer holiday period upon us, Craig Stopper, Framework Manager at G F Tomlinson, reflects on how the contractor manages spikes in workload during this time.

 As schools across the Midlands have enjoyed the final days of the academic year and thoughts turn to the much-needed summer break, the team at G F Tomlinson has been hard at work preparing for their busiest period of the year.